Negend/Do-it-Too/PLANNER.md

 #Do It Too
-##Huh?
+##Aim
+An application made for wee5/6 project for sparta-global.
+Creating an app demonstrating use of the MVC model having 7 resfull routes.
+This has led to the creation of Do It Too

+##What it does
 A refreshing website thats interactive.
 A picture based forum that lets users upload pictures (of themselves mainly) mimicking/replicating/demonstrating a photo thats suggested on the page. users will have the ability to rate other users based on humour or accuracy.
-They will receive the ability to **edit** the ratings of other users posts. the ability to delete their posts too and the ability to look through posts for different pictures
+They will receive the ability to **edit** the ratings of other users posts. the ability to delete their own posts too and the ability to look through posts for different pictures

-bonus. to have uploadable photos

-##seriously?
+##Method
 ###sql
 * table of posts
   * Post contains;
   		* id
   		* picture id(secondary key from table or array of picture being mimicked

-  		* user name(title)
-  		* user id(bonus, make them be members first)
+  		* user id()
-  		* ratingfeature 1-5  avg is represented in persentage)
+  		* rating feature two numbers one increase by 1-5  and the other increasing by 5's a  ratio is represented in percentage)
-  		* body(picture url) (if pic fails; drop post)
+  		* file(picture url) (if pic fails; drop post)

   	* editable features;
   	  * Entire post by the user except rating